alpine9000/amiga_examples/README.md

 * [imagecon](tools/imagecon)
 * [makeadf](tools/makeadf)

-Each tool has a test to check if any changes you have made has broken basic functionality:
+Each tool has a test to check if any changes you have made have broken basic functionality:

   ```
 # cd tools/imagecon